Kitarō: Touring and other activities

 In 2007 to 2009, he launched the "Love and Peace World Tour," an international tour with which Kitaro hoped to inspire his message of world peace with his music.
 Kitaro toured Southeast Asia in 2007, Greece in 2008 and Hong Kong, Japan, Southeast Asia in 2009.
 During his visit to Greece, Kitaro met Greek composer Vangelis, and exchanged musical experience and creative ideas.

 In 2010, Kitaro performed in Singapore in March, in Mexico for the Zacatecas Cultural Festival in April, in Xi'an, China for the opening event of Daming Palace National Heritage Park in September, in Aichi, Japan, for the Thousand Drums Event at COP10 for the Convention on Biological Diversity in October.
-From March to April, 2011, Kitaro was on tour titled The Silk Road – East & West, visiting Thailand, Hong Kong, Indonesia, Singapore and Malaysia.
+From March to April, 2011, he was on a tour titled The Silk Road – East & West, visiting Thailand, Hong Kong, Indonesia, Singapore and Malaysia.
 He donated part of the CD sales and concert profits to Tōhoku earthquake and tsunami Relief.
 For the same purpose he participated in the 2011 edition of Musicians United for Safe Energy.
 In 2012 he released Let Mother Earth Speak, a collaboration album with Native American activist Dennis Banks.

 Personal life

 From around 1983 to 1990, Kitarō was married to Yuki Taoka, daughter of Kazuo Taoka.
 They have a son.
 In the early 1990s, he moved from Japan to the United States.
 In the mid-1990s, he married Keiko Matsubara, a musician who played on several of his albums.
 Along with Keiko's son, the couple lived in Ward, Colorado, on a 180-acre (72.85 hectare) spread and composed in his 2500-square-foot (230 m²) home studio "Mochi House" (it is large enough to hold a 70-piece orchestra).
 Around 2005, they relocated to Sebastopol, California.
-Kitaro subsequently divorced Keiko (you can see her absence from the performances during 2020-2021 period) and Kitaro married Brazilian artist Franci Shimomaebara on 24th February 2022 in a private ceremony attended by friends and relatives.
-Both have collaborated in album “Franci- Symphony of my Dreams” where Franci recorded vocal renditions of some of Kitaro’s famous pieces including the Silk Road.
+Kitaro subsequently divorced Keiko (she was visibly absent from the performances during 2020-2021 period).
+On 24 February 2022, he married Brazil-born, ethnically Japanese artist Franci Shimomaebara in a private ceremony attended by friends and relatives.
+They had met in 1990, and after becoming friends worked together on The Wind, which was featured on Kitarō's Grammy-nominated 2003 album, Sacred Journey of Ku-Kai, Volume 1.
+In 2012 they collaborated on the album Symphony of my Dreams where Franci recorded vocal renditions of some of Kitarō’s famous pieces, including Silk Road.